nathanael-fijalkow/DeepSynth/paper.md

 ![Pipeline for neural predictions for syntax guided program synthesis.\label{fig:description}](main_figure.png)

+# How it works?

+A user can implement their own DSL.
+Then following the neural architecures already provided they can create a neural network that predict probabilities for their CFG.
+We provide an automatic training procedure that supports a few common types off the shelf.
+With their network now trained, they can directly use the trained network along with the provided algorithms to find their desired program.
+Furthermore, they can scale with multiple CPUs by splitting the work on multiple CPUs with a small overhead at the start and a linear speedup in the number of CPUs.
+Technical details of our framework are described in our [Fijalkow:2021] paper.

 # State of the field

 There is mostly one application that enables users to generate programs based on a string description and that is GitHub Copilot [@copilot], which uses neural networks to predict what the user is going to type next.
 However this project is radically different from ours, first it has been trained on a lot of public code, and generates program without any guarantees based on a textual context whereas we work on the PBE scheme.